Tree Festival Sing-Out

 6. Bring in doughnuts on your "barbershop anniversary" night - bring in a special treat for after rehearsal.

-7. Don't talk on the risers; and don't let
+7. Don't talk on the risers; and don't let others talk on the risers.

 8. Smile.
-Act like you're enjoying your hobby, and s
+Act like you're enjoying your hobby, and show it (let the director know you're "really" there).

-how it (let the director know you're "really" there).
+8. Smile.
+Act like you're enjoying your hobby, and show it (let the director know you're "really" there).

 9. Take your quartet to retirement homes, and share your hobby.
 Family members are often there visiting and recruiting new members is part of your performance.